South Sammamish B Segment

 Funding for this segment is provided by the voter-approved 2014-2019 Parks, Trails, and Open Space Replacement Levy.

 Have questions about upcoming design and construction activities?
 Watch these videos to learn more about planting in the trail corridor, sight triangles, trail staking and more.

 Have questions about property rights in the East Lake Sammamish Rail Corridor?
 Read King County's general statement regarding property rights.

-For questions regarding the Shoreline Substantial Development Permit - Visit the City of Sammamish page.
+To view approved plan sets for the Shoreline Substantial Development Permit - Visit the City of Sammamish page.